 Let’s see how a ransomware investigation can be done.

 Forensics lab gets an alert from the SOC of potential ransomware attack and is asked to validate

 Depending on the size of company, thousands or even millions of security events (possible indication of compromise) can get logged in a day.
 The alert may turn out to be nothing, a false positive, or it may indeed turn out to be an actual ransomware attack.

 The reality is that every alert like this must be given the seriousness and urgency that it is an actual ransomware attack.
 And speed is definitely of the essence when validating an alert like this!

 The forensic tools that you use must be fast, and they must be accurate.
-Oftentimes, based on the alert or notification that get that kicks off your investigation, you’ll know what it is that you’re looking for, such as a file name for example.
+Oftentimes, based on the alert or notification that kicks off your investigation, you’ll know what it is that you’re looking for, such as a file name for example.
 And you’ll know what device or endpoint you’re investigating based on the alert too.